-Note: We currently have open positions for this project.
+Note: We currently have open positions for this project: Job Offer.
 Please contact awenzlaw(at)uni-mainz.de for further information.

 Ultra-cold atoms are the cornerstone of a myriad of scientific experiments that enable the study of the fundamental principles of quantum physics, the construction of high-fidelity quantum sensors such as interferometric acceleration and rotation sensors and highly precise frequency standards.

 However, these experiments are fundamentally limited on ground by the effects caused by the gravitational force.
 The most fundamental limitation is that atoms not trapped by a magnetic or optical field will just fall to the edge of the experiment apparatus, thus limiting free evolution times.
 Previously, we have been using the drop-tower in Bremen as well as sounding rockets as a platform to achieve a microgravity environment and thus circumvent these limitations.

 Within BECCAL we want to extend those experiments to the International Space Station (ISS) as successor of the CAL (Cold Atom Laboratory) Experiment.

 CAL, developed by NASA's Jet Propulsion Lab (JPL) is a cold atom experiment currently operated on the ISS, allowing numerous experiments on cold and ultracold Rubidium and Potassium, like studying the transport of ultra-cold atoms, magnetic lensing or shell potentials.